Laos human rights chill a year after activist's disappearance

 “People are keeping silent because they are afraid,” one civil society member who has fled to Thailand told Reuters.

 “Before Sombath’s disappearance, we thought we wouldn’t be harassed because Laos had opened up to the world.
-But when he went, we realised Laos had turned back 20 years into the past.”
-(Editing by Nick Macfie)
+But when he went, we realized Laos had turned back 20 years into the past.”